-- 2001 – 2003: The love for voice had overpowered the love for the flute, so I went to the conservatory of Ghent, Belgium.
+- 2001 – 2003: The love for voice had overpowered the love for the flute, so I went to a conservatory in Belgium.
 I got my candidate’s degree (now equivalent to bachelor’s degree) for classical singing.
 And might I add with some pride, with great distinction for voice.

-- 2003 – 2005: I proceeded studying classical singing at the conservatory of The Hague in The Netherlands.
+- 2003 – 2005: I proceeded studying classical singing at a conservatory in The Netherlands.

 The older I got, the more I came across wrenching situations.

-In my final year studying in The Hague, my vocal problems started.
+In my final year at the conservatory, my vocal problems started.
 And they didn’t stop for a year.
 Without any identifiable reason, my voice would suddenly ‘stop’.
 Sometimes it felt like my voice was a piano with some of the keys missing.
 C and D would be fine, E was missing, but F and G were fine again.
 The day after, the problem was gone.
 But the day after that, the G was missing.

 None of the ENT specialists I went to could give me a diagnosis.
 All I heard was “I don’t know what it is, I don’t know whether it will ever go away and if it goes away, if it will stay away.”.
 All I knew was that during examinations, there would sometimes be a sub glottal deficiency noticeable.
 A swelling that would come and go without an identifiable cause and very randomly.
 The final ENT specialist I went to, was a very renowned one.
 He worked with the top classical singers of that country.
 And that’s the doctor who declared me officially handicapped to the voice.
 I have it written black on white that I am genetically not predisposed to be a singer.